telosnetwork/native-to-evm-transaction/README.md

 This repository documents how to call an EVM Solidity Contract from Native EOSIO using the eosio.evm contract's `raw` action

-Use [this repository](https://github.com/telosnetwork/native-multisig-to-evm-example) for an example implementation with Native multisig and the TelosEscrow EVM Contract.
+Use [this repository](https://github.com/telosnetwork/native-multisig-to-evm-example) for a working example implementation with Native multisig and the TelosEscrow EVM Contract.

 ## Requirements